 If you are working with a healthcare practitioner who knows your health history, I recommend going over the following natural solutions for infertility with him/her before implementing them.

 Vitamin E (non-synthetic; mixed tocopherols and tocotrienols) can help prevent reproductive damage in both genders.
 It increases sperm count and sperm motility.
 It can support healthy hormone balance in women.

 Natural USP Progesterone Cream

 Natural USP Progesterone Cream is bio-identical to the progesterone that your body makes.
-Nature provides natural progesterone to both men and women alike, through the Mexican wild yam root of the soy plant, to balance and offset the powerful effects of estrogen dominance — often a factor in infertility.
+Nature provides bioidentical progesterone to both men and women alike, synthesized from the Mexican wild yam root or the soy plant to balance and offset the powerful effects of estrogen dominance — often a factor in infertility.
 Low progesterone levels have also been found to cause miscarriage.
 Progesterone maintains the lining of the uterus and makes it possible for a fertilized egg to attach and survive.
 You can boost your progesterone levels and increase fertility by using a natural USP progesterone cream.
-Also USP progesterone does not usually come with the difficult side-effects of synthetic progestin therapy.
+Also, USP progesterone does not come with the difficult side-effects of synthetic progestin therapy.
 Before using USP progesterone cream, I suggest performing a saliva test to measure your sex hormone levels and cortisol levels.
-This testing provides you with baseline and can also indicate whether or not your progesterone levels are high enough to sustain a pregnancy.
+This testing provides you with a baseline and can also indicate whether or not your progesterone levels are high enough to sustain a pregnancy.

 Iodine Therapy can help with thyroid issues (hormonal imbalance) and cysts.
 Iodine also supports healthy hormone balance.